frictionlessdata/website-old/guides/point-location-data.md

 #### Thoughts

-* Does type validation enforce:
+* Does the geopoint type validation enforce:
     * Longitude ± 180
     * Latitude ± 90
 * How do you [constrain values](https://discuss.okfn.org/t/how-to-constrain-geopoint-values/5574) to a minimum bounding rectangle?
 * The format makes explicit which are lon and lat values

-### 4. Longitude and Latitude columns
+### 4. Numbers with constraints

-Two columns of type number with constraints to limit latitude and longitude values
+Two columns of type [number](http://specs.frictionlessdata.io/table-schema/#number) with [constraints](http://specs.frictionlessdata.io/table-schema/#constraints) to limit latitude and longitude values

 #### CSV